Dans-labs/dariah/docs/Functionality/Workflow.md

             desc: contribution has been selected by DARIAH
         ```

-        In words: look up the `selected` field in a master `contrib` document, and if the
+        In words: look up the `selected` field in a master `contrib` record, and if the
         value there is `true`, add the `on: true` setting to the `frozen` attribute.

         If the client sees this attribute, it can put a message on the interface that